istio/istio.io/content/docs/setup/kubernetes/istio-cni-install/index.md

 By default Istio injects an `initContainer`, `istio-init`, in pods deployed in the mesh.
 The `istio-init` container sets up the pod network traffic redirection to/from the Istio sidecar proxy.
-This requires the user or service-account deploying pods to the mesh to have high enough Kubernetes RBAC permissions to deploy `NET_ADMIN` containers.
-Mandating Istio users have such high Kubernetes RBAC permissions is problematic for some organizations' security compliance.
+This requires the user or service-account deploying pods to the mesh to have high enough Kubernetes RBAC permissions to deploy [`NET_ADMIN` containers](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container).
+Requiring Istio users to have such high Kubernetes RBAC permissions is problematic for some organizations' security compliance.
 The Istio CNI plugin is a replacement for the `istio-init` container that performs the same networking functionality but without requiring Istio users to have high Kubernetes RBAC permissions.